prakadesh/100-days-of-cybersecurity/r1-log.md

 Overall, today's exploration of IDS and IPS systems has taught me a lot about detecting and preventing intrusions into computer systems.
 The various techniques and tools I have learned will no doubt be useful in improving security measures for any computer system.

+### R1D13
+completed my day on Command Injection and Broken Authentication i learned about the Command Injection and Broken Authentication from the tryhackme room OWASP Top 10

+- Command line injection is a type of attack where an attacker injects malicious code into a command line interface (CLI) to execute unauthorized commands on a target system.
+To protect against this type of attack, it's crucial to validate all input data and sanitize user input to prevent the execution of unauthorized commands.
+- Broken authentication is another vulnerability that occurs when an application fails to properly authenticate users, allowing attackers to gain unauthorized access to the system.
+To protect against this, it's important to implement secure authentication mechanisms such as multi-factor authentication and strong password policies.
+By staying vigilant and implementing best practices, we can protect our systems and data against these and other types of attacks.

+### R1D14
+on day 14 I wasn't able to study anything specifically related to cybersecurity.
+Instead, I spent my time preparing for and completing an Android app group project.

+Although I don't know Java, I was able to learn how to use and understand the various components and structure of an Android app.
+I focused on the functionality of the app and added some features, such as sending an API request to an endpoint API server.

+The endpoint API server was self-hosted and run by a machine learning model to predict certain outcomes.
+It was interesting to learn about how the app components worked together to make this feature possible.

+Even though this project wasn't directly related to cybersecurity, it still taught me valuable skills that can be applied in various areas,

+### R1D15
+I learned about a powerful web vulnerability scanner called "Nuclei".
+- Nuclei is an open-source project that helps to automate web application testing and identify vulnerabilities in web applications.

+- it was possible to scan a website for a wide range of vulnerabilities such as cross-site scripting (XSS), SQL injection, and remote code execution.
+- it uses a simple YAML-based syntax to define the attack templates and the payload for the tests. which makes it easy to write custom attack scripts that can test for specific vulnerabilities.
+- Nuclei has a ability to detect and report issues in real-time.
+### R1D16
+I have been learning about two  topics: XML External Entity (XXE) and Broken Access Control.
+- XXE is a type of attack where an attacker can exploit a vulnerability in an XML parser to access sensitive data or execute arbitrary code.
+To prevent this, it's important to sanitize all input data and disable external entities in XML parsers.
+- Broken Access Control is another vulnerability that occurs when an application fails to properly restrict access to sensitive data or functionality.
+This can lead to unauthorized access and information disclosure.
+To prevent this, access controls should be properly implemented and tested.

+**Note**: Due to some issue, my daily updates for some days may take some time to be updated, but I will make sure to update them first in the README file.